JiajunMeng/jiajunmeng.github.io/_pages/about.md

 # 🎖 Honors and Awards
-- *2024.6* Excellent Graduate of Beijing City
+- *2024.6* Excellent Graduate of Beijing City.

 # 📖 Educations
 - *2024.09 - present* PhD, Beihang University, Management Science and Engineering.
 - *2020.09 - 2024.06* BSc, Beihang University, Information Management and Information System.

+# Academic Services
+- Editorial Office of *Journal of Economy and Technology*.